-GAAP provides non-technical users with a high level of control over the management and configuration of the system using a web-based interface.
+Genesys Intelligent Automation (also referred to as Intelligent Automation), provides non-technical users with a high level of control over the management and configuration of the system using a webbased interface.
 You can use the system Dashboard to see at a glance how your applications are performing.
 The Dashboard also proactively highlights areas for improvement, therefore avoiding potential usability issues.
 To further explore the data, you can use the Reports view to drill-down and view reports and customer journeys to enhance your applications and make your contact center more efficient.

-GAAP gives you the ability to dial into both a test and production version of your IVR application.
+Intelligent Automation gives you the ability to dial into both a test and production version of your IVR application.
 The test version allows you to call in and test your application as soon as you make changes, without affecting callers in the production environment.
 Once you are satisfied with your changes, the application can be deployed directly to production, and the new callflows are applied to the very next call.